bjodah/pysym/README.rst

 Installation
 ------------
-Simplest way to install pysym and its (optional) dependencies is to use the `conda package manager <http://conda.pydata.org/docs/>`_:
+Simplest way to install pysym and its (optional) dependencies is to use pip:

 ::

    $ pip install --user pysym pytest
    $ python -m pytest --pyargs pysym

-or using conda:
+or the `conda package manager <http://conda.pydata.org/docs/>`_:

 ::